lkesteloot/unsong/unsong.md

 He leaned on his staff, let out a sigh.

 “If you have to know—I was born in a nice suburb of San Diego.
 My father was a Mexican-American businessman, my mother was a schoolteacher.
 My childhood was happy.
 I was prom king of my high school.”
 He struck the floor with his staff. “[i]Prom king[/i].
 And this is the point where I’m supposed to tell you the one day it all went wrong, but there [i]wasn’t one[/i], I kept being secure and happy while everything else burned around me.
 That was the part I could never accept.
 Knowing that I was on an island of comfort in the middle of—” He gestured to the city outside, which was starting to burn in earnest now.
-“There were times I wished I could be like Mark, wished that I could just shrug off all the injustice of the world and be like…” He half-sat, half-slid into Ngo’s desk chair, placed her coffee mug theatrically in front of him, and announced in the middle of the encroaching flames “[i]This is fine.[/i]”
+“There were times I wished I could be like Mark, wished that I could just shrug off all the injustice of the world and be like...”
+He half-sat, half-slid into Ngo’s desk chair, placed her coffee mug theatrically in front of him, and announced in the middle of the encroaching flames “[i]This is fine.[/i]”

 He stood back up and started pacing across the increasingly-limited not-on-fire part of the room.
 “If I’d gotten bullied in school, or had one lousy relative die of cancer, I think it would have been bearable.
 I’d be stuck in the mud along with everyone else.
 But I didn’t.
 Barely so much as a stubbed toe!
 An entire world devouring the weak in the ugliest ways imaginable, and it didn’t even have the courtesy to take the tiniest bite out of me to let me discharge my survivor’s guilt by ritually identifying with them.
 So of course I had to become a terrorist.
 The Comet King once said that he could hear the voices of everyone in Hell, calling out to him.
 Then he admitted he couldn’t, said he lied because it was the only way it would make sense to them.
 I lied for the same reason he did, to try and make it make sense.
 You know, I think I would have made a good Comet King.”